Some turntables only outputs a PHONO signal while other turntables have a switch at the back that lets us switch between PHONO and LINE.

-As a start, let me give you the shortest answer I can give.
+As a start, let me give you the shortest answers I can.
 After that, we’ll dig deeper into the differences.

 And, as many of us have experienced, if we connect a PHONO signal to a LINE input on a stereo receiver, the music will have almost no volume and sound very strange with no bass at all.
 This is due to the low signal level and the reduced bass of the PHONO signal.